orhun/rustypaste/README.md

 ### List endpoint

 Set `json_list_enabled` to true in [config.toml](./config.toml) to be able to retrieve a JSON formatted list of files in your uploads directory.
 This will not include oneshot files, oneshot urls, or urls.
+This route will require an `AUTH_TOKEN` if one is set.

 #### HTML Form